rivkagribov/rivkagribov.github.io/README.md

-# Wordle
+# Justins Wordle for the google.sites accessible game

-A web-based Wordle game implementation where players guess words and track their progress through a scorecard.
-The game features a responsive grid layout and a scorecard displayed alongside the grid.
+A web-based Wordle game implementation where he can guess predetermined words related to us.
+The game features a responsive grid layout and a keyboard below the grid.

 ## Features

 - **Responsive Design**: The grid and scorecard adapt to various screen sizes.
-- **Grid Layout**: 5x5 grid with adjustable box sizes for different screen resolutions.
+- **Grid Layout**: 6x5 grid with adjustable box sizes for different screen resolutions.
-- **Scorecard**: Positioned on the left of the grid, with adjustable dimensions.
+- **Keyboard**: Positioned on the left of the grid, with adjustable dimensions.
 - **User Interface**: Clean and modern design with a gradient background and centered elements.

 ## Technologies Used